An Empirical Study on Governance in Bitcoin's Consensus Evolution: Research design

-At this stage, the analysis revealed the main category of governance.
-Therefore, selective coding would focus on saturating this category and the opportunities for quantitative analysis from blockchain traces of governance processes.
-We further elaborated on Bitcoin and other blockchains such as BCH to reflect on the governance structures and their relation to the deployment techniques.
+At the stage of selective coding, we unfolded and saturated the category of governance to address the research questions.
+We further elaborated on processes in Bitcoin and other blockchains such as Ethereum and Dash to reflect on the governance structures and their relation to Bitcoin's consensus mechanisms and social constructs.